chanzuckerberg/miniwdl/docs/getting_started.md

 ## Next steps

-The following pages document features, configuration, and optimization for `miniwdl run`.
+The following pages document features and optimization for `miniwdl run`, including numerous available configuration options.
+Use `miniwdl configure` to create a configuration file with common options interactively.

 To aid the workflow development cycle, miniwdl also includes a static code quality checker, `miniwdl check`.
 Lastly, installing miniwdl makes available a Python `WDL` package, providing programmatic access to miniwdl's WDL parser and runtime.

 ### Links